 - What can I do to help?

-From the experience of the last few months, we know that the situation changes frequently.
+From the experience of the last year, we know that the situation changes frequently.
 We do our best to keep the information here on our website completely up to date, but sometimes that’s not 100% possible.
 You may find that on the day you visit we’ve had to close something, or we’ve been able to open up something that was previously restricted.
 We hope that doesn’t affect your enjoyment of your day.

 So take your time and enjoy your family fun in the fresh air.